-The Minnesota Marine Art Museum may be the best musuem in MN.
-The Museum features collections that emphasize water themes but is more than boats.
+The Minnesota Marine Art Museum may be the best museum in MN.
+The Museum features collections that emphasize water themes but are more than boats.

 In the European Collection, there were works by Vincent Van Gogh, Claude Monet, Pierre Auguste Renoir, and Pablo Picasso.